billyb2/bet365-scraper/README.md

 ## Installation instructions
 ### Building from source
-To install from source, simply clone this repository and then run
+To install from source, simply clone this repository.
+First, install the requirements:

+`python3 -m pip install -r req.txt`

+Then, install it:

 `python bet365/setup.py install`